UCR-Robotics/ee144/docs/lab3.rst

 Bonus points will be given for the completion of an additional task of tracking a circular trajectory.
 The circular trajectory should be centered at point [0, 2] and have a radius of 2m; counter-clockwise sequence.
-(Hint: You will need to write a function to generate continuous waypoints to track.)
+You will need to write a function to generate continuous waypoints to track.

 Preview: We will play with manipulators in Gazebo next time.
 (Specifically, to solve a Forward Kinematics problem.)